arijitchakraborty/unearth/README.md

 ### Requirements

-This prohect makes use of the Requests and BeautifulSoup library.
+This project makes use of the Requests and BeautifulSoup library.

 ### How to use ?